-For at least as long we have restrictions in place, we will also continue to live stream Sunday worship and continue our other online offerings:
+For at least as long we have restrictions in place, we will continue to livestream Sunday worship and continue our other online offerings:

-Additionally, it is also now possible for us to offer the sacraments of Baptism and Holy Matrimony.
+It is also now possible for us to offer the sacraments of Baptism and Holy Matrimony.
 If you feel called to either of these sacraments, please be in touch with me and we can discuss how to proceed and what this would look like.
 We are also able to bury the dead according to the rites of the Church.

 Pay attention to the Rector’s emails and this space for details and developments.